We have bad news for you.

 The page above is the service’s website page that includes glowing testimonials from clients who have increased their conversion rates.
 There’s no proper headline, no call-to-action button — just testimonials.

 What will the retargeted visitor do here?
 They will probably leave confused and disappointed because they didn’t get what they were promised in the ad.

-What the Clever Zebo’s retargeting campaign, and many other campaigns like this, lacks are targeted landing pages connected with the ads.
+What the Clever Zebo’s retargeting campaign, and many other campaigns like this, lacks are targeted post-click landing pages connected with the ads.

-Landing pages allow you to eliminate all clutter and distractions from your offer.
+post-click landing pages allow you to eliminate all clutter and distractions from your offer.
 When a visitor finally decides to re-engage with your brand, he sees exactly what he expected to and not get lost in the lack of message match.